DanielMartensson/CControl/README.md

 # CControl

-CControl is a library written in C only.
+CControl is a library written in 100% C code.
+No external libraries and 100% platform independent.
-The purpose with this library is to fit advanced tools for really small embedded systems.
-So these tools are very slim and I have removed the most time consuming parts of the theory.
-Here you can use basic linear algebra to create everything from system identification to control engineering.
+The purpose with this library is to fit advanced tools for really small embedded systems or desktop as well.
+Here I have focused on practical numerical methods and selected the methods that works best in practice.
+It has been a lot of work finding the best methods and best algorithms.

 Many examples can be found in the scr folder.